amimoto/sioba/README.md

 # To include support for shell subprocesses (ShellXTerm component)
 pip install sioba_subprocess

-# For the 'sioterm' command-line application
-# The 'sioterm' CLI is typically included when you install sioba_nicegui.
-# If you find it's not available, you might need to install sioba_app separately
-# or check for an extra like: pip install sioba_nicegui[app]
-# (Verify specific packaging if sioterm is missing after installing sioba_nicegui)
 ```
-Generally, `pip install sioba_nicegui` is the main entry point for most library users and also provides the `sioterm` application. `sioba_subprocess` is an optional add-on for shell capabilities.
+Generally, `pip install sioba_nicegui` is the main entry point for most library users. `sioba_subprocess` is an optional add-on for shell capabilities.

 ## Architecture